 - Drunk Driver: In the film adaptation.
 First Georgenote and later Martha, who nearly ends up parking the car inside their house.George: Not my fault, the road should've been straight.

 - First Law of Tragicomedies.
 Averted, since the humor is biting and sarcastic.

 - Foreshadowing: George drops plenty of hints to Nick that their child doesn't exist but he's too drunk to notice.

 - Good Girls Avoid Abortion: Subverted.
-It is implied that the sweet, fragile Honey secretly aborts all her pregnancies because she doesn't want to have children.
+It is implied that the sweet, fragile Honey is secretly using birth control pills because she doesn't want to have children.

 - Happy Marriage Charade: Jury's still out on which of the two couples has the shakier marriage.
-However, while George and Martha may be unable to communicate using anything other than insults and verbal abuse, they make no pretense to having a happy marriage (and yet are probably too dependent on each other emotionally to seriously consider divorcing); it is Nick and Honey who have the happy marriage charade, Nick having married Honey mostly for her father's money (her pregnancy was a convenient excuse) and Honey being implied to have aborted the baby after marrying Nick.
+However, while George and Martha may be unable to communicate using anything other than insults and verbal abuse, they make no pretense to having a happy marriage (and yet are probably too dependent on each other emotionally to seriously consider divorcing); it is Nick and Honey who have the happy marriage charade, Nick having married Honey mostly for her father's money (her pregnancy was a convenient excuse) and Honey faked being pregnant (having taken birth control pills secretly).

 - Henpecked Husband: At first George appears to be this in relation to Martha.

 - Hypocritical Humor: When George and Martha try to find out where the "What a dump" line comes from, George suggests Chicago.
 Martha responds: "Don't you know anything?
 Chicago was a '30s musical starring little Miss Alice Faye.
 Don't you know anything?"
 The film she's talking about is actually called In Old Chicago.

 - Incurable Cough of Death: An Averted Trope.
 Characters in the film adaptation frequently cough, but it doesn't portend anything.